Policy & Strategy

 Net your gross exposure down by:

-- **New CY2026 Medicare care-management revenue.** The 2026 APCM and BHI codes let you stack care-management revenue with no downside risk — a no-new-clinical-work line that partially offsets the PPS loss on the medical / BH side.
-We broke down exactly how to bill it in our companion guide on the CY2026 Medicare care-management codes.
-Apply this offset against your medical / BH exposure rows, not dental or pharmacy.
+- **New CY2026 Medicare care-management revenue.** The 2026 APCM and BHI codes can add Medicare care-management revenue when consent, cost-sharing notice, documentation, distinct-service, and local billing requirements are met.
+We broke down the implementation questions in our companion guide on the CY2026 Medicare care-management codes.
+Apply this modeled offset against your medical / BH exposure rows, not dental or pharmacy, and validate with billing/compliance before board use.

 - **County backfill.** Some counties are funding local coverage for residents losing Medi-Cal.
 Monterey County's Esperanza Care is one named, public example of county-level mitigation.
 Check whether your county has a program — and whether your patients qualify — before you assume zero backfill.